1. Introduction

 This approach, coupled with good governance and financial management practices (such as Finops), is what makes it possible to turn the cloud into an efficient, controlled and scalable operation .
 Check out more details below.

 5.1.
-What is FINOPS: the discipline of cloud financial management
+What is FinOps: the discipline of cloud financial management

 FINOPS ( Cloud Financial Operations ) is the practice of uniting technical and financial areas to optimize cloud use .
 The logic is simple: you can only control what you understand, and can only improve what measures.